wilmoore/php-version/README.md

 -   promotes multiple, per-user PHP installs (though, it won't stop you from having a system-wide PHP install)
 -   shell completion (e.g. php-version 5.[PRESS-TAB-NOW])
 -   defers to native shell commands where anything higher-level would be unnecessary (e.g. `echo $PHP_VERSION`)
--   gives you access to the `correct` manpages by prepending manpage path to your `$MANPATH` environment variable
+-   provides access to the manpages of the current version by updating your `$MANPATH` environment variable
 -   unobtrusive install/uninstall
 -   `again`, no magic